 There are other places to observe the breath, but these are the easiest and most common.
 Choose one and stick to it for a few meditations.
 Avoid the temptation to switch back and forth if the technique doesn’t seem to be working.

 If you haven’t already checked out the Meditation Boot Camp, I highly recommend starting there first to avoid some of the many pitfalls.
-This meditation assumes you already know how to set up your space, remove distractions, relax your body and get the fundamentals right.
+This breathing meditation assumes you already know how to set up your space, remove distractions, relax your body and get the fundamentals right.

 - Set up your environment